sidebase/nuxt-auth/README.md

 The main part of the work was to piece everything together, resolve some outstanding issues with existing PoCs, add new things where nothing existed yet, e.g., for the `useSession` composable by going through the NextAuth.js client code and translating it to a Nuxt 3 approach.

+The module had another big iteration in collaboration with @JoaoPedroAS51 to make `useSession` a sync operation and trigger the session lifecycle from a plugin rather than the `useSession` composable itself.

 ##### Project Roadmap

 This project is under active development: A lot of stuff already works and as NextAuth.js handles the authentication under the hood, the module should already be ready for most use-cases.
 Still, some functionality is missing, e.g., we've focused on oauth-providers in the first implementation, so the credential- and email-flow are untested.